articulate/hermes/docs/api.md

 `${name}:snapshot-${id}`
 ```

 If caching is disabled or an entity is not found in the cache, a snapshot will be loaded before projecting over newer events.
+Snapshots are enabled by default with an interval of 100 messages, but can be disabled or configured as desired.

 ## writeMessage